-(e) CONTRACTOR’s operations for the year ending on December 31, 2006, produced net revenue, before adjustment for taxes as provided at Section 18.3 (m) below in excess of the amount of net revenue projected in the Rate Model.
-CONTRACTOR has agreed to invest $964,285 in the CDP from such revenues under special terms as provided herein.
-The $964,285, as adjusted pursuant to Section 18.3 (n), below, is sometimes referred to herein as “2006 Over Collected Revenue.”

-(f) CONTRACTOR Interest Expense Limitation.
+(e) CONTRACTOR Interest Expense Limitation.
 CONTRACTOR shall not seek nor shall it receive reimbursement for any costs of borrowing associated with capital purchases funded by 2006 Over Collected Revenue or from IOCR in future years for the design and construction of the initial phase of the AGENCY Approved CDP Depreciable Assets.

-(g) CONTRACTOR Right to CDP Depreciation.
-CONTRACTOR shall invest the 2006 Over Collected Revenue in the design, construction and acquisition of equipment for the CDP in order to facilitate implementation of the Program.
-In light of the special provisions of this Fourth Amendment under which CONTRACTOR does not receive credit for interest associated with its investment of the 2006 Over Collected Revenue in the Program, CONTRACTOR shall be entitled to recover One Hundred Percent (100%) of the amount of the 2006 Over Collected Revenue invested in AGENCY Approved CDP Depreciable Assets over their useful lives.
-The depreciation shall be treated as Major Allowable Expenses under the Rate Model.
+(f) CONTRACTOR Right to CDP Depreciation.
+CONTRACTOR has not received and shall not receive credit for interest associated with its investment of the 2006 Over Collected Revenue in the Program.
+CONTRACTOR shall be entitled to recover One Hundred Percent (100%) of the amount of the 2006 Over Collected Revenue invested in AGENCY Approved CDP Depreciable Assets over their useful lives.
+The depreciation shall be treated as Major Allowable Expenses under the Rate Methodology.

 (h) CONTRACTOR Expenses Allowable.
-CONTRACTOR’s 75% share of the revenue and expenses associated with the CDP shall be included in the rates established by the Authority hereunder in accordance with the provisions of Exhibit B hereto and, in particular but not by way of limitation, Article V of Exhibit B.
+CONTRACTOR’s 75% share of the revenue and expenses associated with the CDP shall be included in the Rates established by the Authority hereunder in accordance with the provisions of Exhibit B to the AGREEMENT and, in particular but not by way of limitation, Article V of Exhibit B.

 (i) Accounting.
 CONTRACTOR shall establish a separate cost center accounting and reporting system for the CDP, which will include accounting for all of the revenue, capital, and operational costs of the CDP.
-CONTRACTOR shall include data regarding the CDP in all of the reports required under the Franchise Agreement and shall make data from the CDP available to the AGENCY at all reasonable times.
+CONTRACTOR shall include data regarding the CDP in all of the reports required under the AGREEMENT and shall make data from the CDP available to the AGENCY at all reasonable times.

 (j) Reporting Requirements.
 Audited financial statements prepared in accordance with Generally Accepted Accounting Principles for CONTRACTOR shall include a supplemental schedule of CONTRACTOR’s portion of the CDP.
 Income from the sale of materials from the CDP shall be reported quarterly and credited 75% to CONTRACTOR and 25% to CFL.
 Incoming and outgoing volumes of materials shall be reported to the AGENCY monthly.
 CONTRACTOR shall report the amount of income received by itself and CFL from the sale of materials from the CDP.
-CONTRACTOR may sell materials processed through the CDP to related entities at rates agreed to by the AGENCY.
+CONTRACTOR may sell materials processed through the CDP to related entities at Rates agreed to by the AGENCY.

-(k) Landfill Surcharge Fee: Material diverted to the CDP is still included in those materials for which the franchise landfill surcharge fee ($3.75/ton as of the adoption of this amendment) is required to be paid to the AGENCY irrespective of the final disposition of the materials.
+(k) Landfill Surcharge Fee.
+Material diverted to the CDP is still included in those materials for which the franchise landfill surcharge fee ($4.75/ton as of the adoption of this amendment) is required to be paid to the AGENCY irrespective of the final disposition of the materials.

-(l) Interest on IOCR: Interest shall accrue on IOCR from the date it is deposited (one quarter in arrears) at the rate that is the lower of the actual amount earned by CONTRACTOR on the IOCR if deposited into a separate account or Napa County Treasurer’s “Weighted Average Yield to Maturity of Purchase” from the “Monthly Investment Report.”
+(l) Interest on IOCR.
+Interest shall accrue on IOCR from the date it is deposited (one quarter in arrears) at the rate that is the lower of the actual amount earned by CONTRACTOR on the IOCR if deposited into a separate account or Napa County Treasurer’s “Weighted Average Yield to Maturity of Purchase” from the “Monthly Investment Report.”